The Bear season 1: Casting

 Jeremy Allen White portrays chef Carmy Berzatto in the series.

 On May 21, 2021, it was announced that Shameless star Jeremy Allen White would be starring in the pilot for The Bear in the leading role, alongside co-stars Ebon Moss-Bachrach, Ayo Edebiri, Lionel Boyce, Abby Elliott and Matheson.
 In October 2021, Liza Colón-Zayas was announced to be joining the main cast, with Matheson and Edwin Lee Gibson starring in a recurring capacity.
 The season features many guest stars, including Oliver Platt, Joel McHale and Jon Bernthal.
+Joanna Calo told The Hollywood Reporter after the launch of season one, "We were looking for surprising people, the most exciting people, and people with kindness at their center as a way to ground some of the sharper edges of the show.
+And Lionel [Boyce] and Ayo [Edebiri] were people Chris had worked with in different ways.
+And Ebon [Moss-Bachrach] was someone that we both really admired and kind of just found through the casting process.
+All the people that we cast were willing to read, which was a really interesting process to navigate.
+And that wasn't even about them, showing us how good they were, we knew how good they were.
+But it was a way for us to meet them and talk to them and see if they wanted to work with us and see if they kind of could have a shared energy."

 Writing

 Storer wrote four of the eight episodes, and co-showrunner Joanna Calo wrote two.
 The rest of the episodes were written by Sofya Levitsky-Weitz, Karen Joseph Adcock, Catherine Schetina and Rene Gube.
 The scripts for all the episodes in the season were submitted to the Writers Guild of America on May 6, 2022.

+According to Calo, "One of the things that changed greatly ended up not being put into the final pilot.
+We wrote a big explosion for Jeremy [Allen White], getting at this thing that happens in kitchens, which is that the hot temperatures and the close quarters and the abusive cycles often lead chefs to yell at each other.
+There was this big moment for Jeremy to freak out at everyone.
+If you've seen the series, there are moments like that later on.
+When we made the pilot, we decided that we were able to draw that out for longer, but I do think that it showed FX what Jeremy could do and what the show could be.
+And that was something exciting to them.
+And also Sydney [Adamu] was supposed to appear first in episode three.
+And I loved her and I said, 'let's get her in.'"